Research at Leeds Beckett

 About Dr Max Hope

-He has recently supervised PhDs on:
+He is supervising or has recently supervised PhDs on:

 - Community earthquake/tsunami disaster risk reduction in Sumatra